colak/txp-media-shortcode/README.md

 		<source src="http(s)://site.tld/files/my_video.webm" type="video/webm">
 	</video>

-If you wish to include a posterframe for the video use
+If you wish to include a poster-frame for the video use

 `<txp::media from="local_v" media="my_title" mp4 webm url="32" />`